James Augustine Healy

 James Augustine Healy (April 6, 1830 – August 5, 1900) was an American prelate of the Catholic Church.
 He was the first known African American to serve as a Catholic priest or bishop.
 With his predominantly European ancestry, Healy passed for a white man and identified as such.

-Born an enslaved person into the Healy family of Georgia, James Healy was the son of a White plantation owner and a mixed-race enslaved woman.
-He was ordained a priest in 1854 and served as bishop of the Diocese of Portland in Maine and New Hampshire from 1875 until his death in 1900.
+Born into slavery in the Healy family of Georgia, James Healy was the son of a White plantation owner and a mixed-race enslaved woman.
+He was later freed, educated overseas, and ordained a priest in 1854.
+He served as bishop of Portland in Maine from 1875 until his death in 1900.